Behavioral Interview & McKinsey PEI Guide (2026)

 BCG and Bain weave behavioral questions throughout the interview rather than having a dedicated section.
 You might get 2-4 questions during a single interview, spending about 3-5 minutes on each.
 These are often called "fit" or "experience" questions.

-The fit portion typically accounts for 25-35% of your evaluation, less than McKinsey's PEI but still significant.
+The fit portion typically accounts for ~30% of your evaluation (varies by firm), less than McKinsey's PEI but still significant.
 BCG and Bain interviewers may ask about multiple stories in one interview, so you need broader coverage rather than extreme depth on single stories.

 | Aspect | McKinsey PEI | BCG/Bain Fit |